yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 Default: true

 {{< note title="Important" >}}
-After a DDL statement that involve updating DocDB syscatalog completes, yb-master still needs to work on the DocDB syscatalog changes in the background asynchronously in order to ensure that they are in sync with the corresponding Postgres catalog changes eventually.
-This can take some additional time in order to reach eventual consistency.
-During this period, an immediately succeeding DML or DDL statement can fail due to changes made by yb-master to the DocDB syscatalog in the background.
-This may cause confusion to the user.
-With this gflag set to true, YSQL waits for any yb-master background operations to finish before returning control to the user.
+After a DDL statement that includes updating DocDB system catalog completes, YB-Master still needs to work on the DocDB system catalog changes in the background asynchronously, to ensure that they are eventually in sync with the corresponding PostgreSQL catalog changes.
+This can take additional time in order to reach eventual consistency.
+During this period, an immediately succeeding DML or DDL statement can fail due to changes made by YB-Master to the DocDB system catalog in the background, which may cause confusion.<br>
+When the flag `ysql_ddl_transaction_wait_for_ddl_verification` is enabled, YSQL waits for any YB-Master background operations to finish before returning control to the user.
 {{< /note >}}

 ## Advanced flags